-Klaarstroom and Leeu-Gamka, electricity is directly supplied by ESKOM, thus impacting on revenue collection
+In Klaarstroom and Leeu-Gamka, electricity is directly supplied by ESKOM, thus impacting on revenue collection.

-Need to conclude a credit collection agreement with SALGA.
+The municipality needs to conclude a credit collection agreement with SALGA.
 Illegal electricity connection within residential areas remains a concern.

-Figure 3.42: Electrical Infrastructure in Prince Albert Town
+Figure 4.10: Electrical Infrastructure in Prince Albert Town

-3.3.6 WASTE INFRASTRUCTURE
+4.6 WASTE INFRASTRUCTURE

-Waste in Prince Albert is collected at weekly intervals with three (3) waste removal vehicles, a small truck for the collection of refuse, another small truck for the collection of garden refuse and a tractor for the removal of domestic waste in Leeu- Gamka.
+Waste in Prince Albert is collected at weekly intervals with three waste removal vehicles, a small truck for the collection of refuse, another small truck for the collection of garden refuse and a tractor for the removal of domestic waste in Leeu- Gamka.

-There are five (5) existing waste mini-transfer stations for garden waste disposal in the North End of Prince Albert.
+There are five existing waste mini-transfer stations for garden waste disposal in the North End of Prince Albert.
 These facilities have been fenced and are not designed nor intended for household waste.
 Unfortunately, illegal dumping still proves to be a challenge in some of the areas.

-The Prince Albert Municipality has three (3) operational and licenced Waste Disposal Facilities (WDF).
+The Prince Albert Municipality has three operational and licenced Waste Disposal Facilities (WDF).
 These are situated in Prince Albert, Leeu-Gamka and Klaarstroom.
 The poor condition of these Waste Disposal Facilities is concerning.
 Areas which require urgent attention at these facilities relate to storm water management, windblown litter and access control.

-very specific challenges which require several systems to be in place in order to deliver an effective waste management service and these broadly include the following:
+There are several very specific challenges which require several systems to be in place in order to deliver an effective waste management service.
+These broadly include the following:

-- Mismanagement and illegal dumping at waste disposal facilities. - Lack of awareness, training and funding for infrastructure as well as operational and maintenance costs. - The co-disposal of garden waste with household waste results in limited landfill space. - There are no mechanisms in place for record keeping of waste generated. - There is no groundwater monitoring at WDFs.
+- Mismanagement and illegal dumping at waste disposal facilities; - lack of awareness, training and funding for infrastructure as well as operational and maintenance costs; - the co-disposal of garden waste with household waste results in limited landfill space; - there are no mechanisms in place for record keeping of waste generated; - there is no groundwater monitoring at WDFs.

-The Municipality should determine the suitability of programmes for their specific needs and utilise the most appropriate systems for the municipal area.
+The municipality should determine the suitability of programmes for their specific needs and should utilise the most appropriate systems for the municipal area.
 These programmes include the following:

-- Promoting integrated waste management within communities, schools, businesses and other institutions within the municipality. - Establishing and Implementing an accurate waste quantification system.
+- Promoting integrated waste management within communities, schools, businesses and other institutions within the municipality; - establishing and implementing an accurate waste quantification system; - capacitating waste managers in the public and private sectors with regard to the basic principles of sound waste management;

-- Capacitating waste managers in the public and private sectors with regards to the basic principles of sound waste management. - Ensuring that Integrated Waste Management functions are executed in an environmentally and socially acceptable manner. - Maintaining source separation of waste within all areas in the municipality. - Finalising the recovery of recyclable organics and builder's rubble. - Ensure compliance of all waste disposal facilities with license conditions. - Establish integrated waste management facilities. - Develop an integrated waste management By-law. - Promote Safe handling storage, transportation and disposal of hazardous waste. - Address funding constraints of waste management authorities. - Improve funding for waste management services.
+- ensuring that Integrated Waste Management functions are executed in an environmentally and socially acceptable manner; - maintaining source separation of waste within all areas of the municipality; - finalising the recovery of recyclable organics and builder's rubble. - ensuring compliance of all waste disposal facilities with license conditions: - establishing integrated waste management facilities; - developing an integrated waste management By-law; - promoting Safe handling storage, transportation and disposal of hazardous waste; - addressing funding constraints of waste management authorities; - improving funding for waste management services.

-The municipality must include the cost for additional infrastructure required to increase a 20% diversion from landfill disposal facilities by 2020 for all towns within the municipality detailed implementation plan and budget to ensure that funding is allocated for rehabilitation, establishment of integrated waste management facilities etc. The municipal IWMP is the vehicle or blue print of the municipal strategic plan towards implementing integrated waste management within the municipality.
+The municipality must include the cost for additional infrastructure required to increase a 20% diversion from landfill disposal facilities by 2020 for all towns within the municipality.